shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     Within a few moments, a Lakehouse is created, and you will be navigated to the Lakehouse interface.
 On the **left panel**, notice that below your workspace, you will have the Lakehouse icon.
 You can easily navigate to the Lakehouse by clicking on this icon at any time.

-    Within the Lakehouse explorer you will notice **Tables** and **Files**.
+    Within the Lakehouse Explorer, you will notice **Tables** and **Files**.
 Lakehouse could expose Azure Data Lake Storage Gen2 files under the files section, or a dataflow could load data to Lakehouse tables.
 There are various options available.
 We are going to show you some of the options in the following labs.

     ![](../media/lab-02/2712025(14).png)

-    In this lab, we explored the Fabric interface, and created a Fabric workspace, and a Lakehouse.
+    In this lab, we explored the Fabric interface and created a Fabric workspace and a Lakehouse.
 In the next lab, we will learn how to use Shortcuts in Lakehouse to connect to ADLS Gen2 data and how to transform this data using views.

 # References
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.